wcko87/rabiribi-map-editing/docs/events/entities.md

 - **[1019] Red laser**
   - Fires left.
 Deals significantly less damage than event 1008.
   - Direction can be changed with all direction modifiers.
+  - Place an entity with ID in the range of 200 ..
+205 below this entity to change the timing of when the laser fires.

 - **[1020] Saya**
 - **[1021] Syaro**